Auxilo Finserve Private Limited (Auxilo) is a private limited company which

 DISCLOSURE AND TRANSPARENCY

-In order to practice the policy of Disclosure and Transparency, the following information shall be put to the Board of Directors at regular intervals in this regard:
+In order to practice the policy of disclosure and transparency, the following information shall be put to the Board of Directors at regular intervals in this regard:

 - The progress made in putting in place a progressive risk management system and risk management policy and strategy followed by the Company;